BigJuan12/The-Chase-data-analysis/README.md

 ### Linear model to predict average cash builder from target

 I did the exact same thing as with the previous model to predict number of contestants but this time to predict the average cash builder from the target.
 I used a linear model here instead of a GAM model as I assume that there is a linear relationship between target and average cash builder.
 The model produced an MAE of 903.06.
-Again I calculated the residuals from using the difference between the predicted average cash builder and the actual average cash builder.
+Again, I calculated the residuals from using the difference between the predicted average cash builder and the actual average cash builder.

 <img width="713" height="464" alt="target vs avg cash builder " src="https://github.com/user-attachments/assets/455ba40f-94e3-449f-9910-26fd5dd95343" />